My goal is to assist you in looking at the elegant roads, driveways, and patios that characterize facets of hardscape design.

-This article introduces the process of how to build a gas fire pit.
+This article discusses the process of building a gas fire pit.
 Topics covered are design factors, gas issues, operations assembly, and surround construction.
 Videos, images, charts, and diagrams provide visual enhancements (occasionally in thumbprints and side blurbs) to ease and break up reading.

 With awareness heightened, including pitfalls and challenges, you'll become more informed, which is necessary.
-For indeed tackling a gas fire pit building project is an ambitious undertaking, particularly if you are doing almost every step yourself.
+Indeed, tackling a gas fire pit building project is an ambitious undertaking, particularly if you are doing almost every step yourself.
 You might decide otherwise.
 Who knows?
 That is your decision.
-Nevertheless, a gas fire pit--however it is built--becomes an outside focal point.
+Nevertheless, a gas fire pit—however it is built—becomes an outside focal point.

 Design 1: Location